Benchmark Computation of Morphological Complexity in the Functionalized Cahn-Hilliard Gradient Flow: The numerical schemes

-\end{linenomath} where $\kappa$ is some positive constant and $\mathcal{I}$ is the identity operator.
-Numerical tests show that FTT calls of ETDRK2 is not sensitive to the choice of $\kappa >0 $.
-However, accuracy improves slightly for choices of $\kappa \in [10^{-4}, 10]$.
-We take $\kappa=1$ in the simulations.
-We refer to ETDRK2 as \ETD for brevity.}
+where $\kappa_0,\kappa_2$ are some positive constants and $\mathcal{I}$ is the identity operator.
+Numerical tests show that FFT calls of ETDRK2 are not sensitive to the choice of $\kappa_0$ and $\kappa_2 $.
+We take $\kappa_0 = 10^{-2},~\kappa_2 = 15$ in all simulations because of slightly improvement for FFT calls and accuracy.
+We refer to ETDRK2 as \ETD for brevity.